gildembergleite/eslint-config/README.md

 ## Package @gildembergleite/eslint-config

-This package contains an ESLint configuration for JavaScript and TypeScript projects with React.
+This package contains ESLint configurations for JavaScript and TypeScript projects with React.js and Next.js.
 It defines linting rules to help maintain clean and consistent code.
 Here are the configurations and plugins included in this package:

 ### ESLint Configurations